The Inside Story Of How The Once Mighty Doughnut Time Empire Crumbled Into Pieces

 What Does Doughnut Time Have To Say For Itself?

 How did a cute doughnut business turn into an absolute nightmare for everyone involved?
 According to founder Damian Griffiths, “I expanded too quickly.
 I guess I had too many big ideas and dreams,” and yeah, he’s right on that one.
-Griffiths has had a stunning string of startup failures and part of the reason he’s now facing bankruptcy is the fact his estranged family is getting together to sue him for failing to pay back loans.
+Griffiths has had a stunning string of startup failures, and part of the reason he’s now facing bankruptcy is the fact his estranged family is getting together to sue him for failing to pay back loans.

 Now, the company seems to be saying very little.
 In response to a detailed list of questions we sent them, Doughnut Time sent Junkee a generic press release about “new and exciting doughnut flavours” which concluded with a line from Griffiths that read “I apologise to the staff for not being able to pay them in full, it’s a terrible position for them.
 I am being forced into bankruptcy by my cousin and the landlord and I just can’t keep going.”

-In response to a list of the allegations against the company contained in this article, Doughnut Time provided the following statement from new owner Dan Strachotta: “The deal for the sale [of] 7 Doughnut Time stores has been signed and taken over by myself.
+In response to a list of the allegations against the company contained in this article, Doughnut Time then provided the following statement from new owner Dan Strachotta: “The deal for the sale [of] 7 Doughnut Time stores has been signed and taken over by myself.
 I will do the right thing and try and save as many jobs as possible.
 I am looking forward to a fresh start for the company but unfortunately cannot comment on any claims referring to the old company.”

 We’re sure that will be very comforting to the many workers who have no idea what’s going on, whether they’re employed, or whether they’ll be paid.
 As a group of the NSW staff put it yesterday, “is a CEO who never paid his staff superannuation, who never had intentions to do the right thing, the legal thing ‘genuinely’ sorry?
-Is a CEO who sent countless messages and made countless phone calls to staff making false promise whilst knowing he was in extreme debit ‘genuinely’ sorry?”
+Is a CEO who sent countless messages and made countless phone calls to staff making false promises whilst knowing he was in extreme debt ‘genuinely’ sorry?”

 Left feature image via Franka Deluca on Instagram, right feature image supplied.